Xyq7777777/The-3rd-YouTube-8M-Video-Understanding-Challenge/README.md

 #### User Stories
 1. I, the researcher, should be able to get a result with at least 70% accuracy from this model.
-2. I, the college student, should be able to receive the source code of this model so that I can improve it.
+2. I, the researcher, should be able to receive the source code of this model so that I can improve it.
-3. I, the ordinary youtube user, should be able to know the duration of the moments I want in the video.
+3. I, the general public, should be able to know the duration of the moments I want in the video.

 #### MVP